openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### API Extensions

-Introduce a new topology field in the Ingress config CR (`config.openshift.io/v1/ingresses`) called `IngressTopology`.
+Introduce a new topology field in the Ingress config CR (`config.openshift.io/v1/ingresses`) called `IngressPlacement`.

 ### Implementation Details/Notes/Constraints

 Unlike the existing `config.openshift.io/v1/infrastructures` topology fields, this new field will have one of these values - `ControlPlane` or `Workers`.

 In addition, allow the `.spec.replicas` and `.spec.nodePlacement` parameters in `operator.openshift.io/v1/ingresscontrollers` CRs to be ommitted.

-The value of the `IngressTopology` field will affect the defaulting behavior of the `IngressController`'s `.spec.replicas` and `.spec.nodePlacement` parameters. i.e. in the absence of an `IngressController` resource created by the user/installer, or when the user/installer creates an `IngressController` with these two parameters ommited, the Cluster Ingress Operator will choose the default values for those parameters based on the value of `IngressTopology`.
+The value of the `IngressPlacement` field will affect the defaulting behavior of the `IngressController`'s `.spec.replicas` and `.spec.nodePlacement` parameters. i.e. in the absence of an `IngressController` resource created by the user/installer, or when the user/installer creates an `IngressController` with these two parameters ommited, the Cluster Ingress Operator will choose the default values for those parameters based on the value of `IngressPlacement`.

-If the value of `IngressTopology` itself is ommited, it is defaulted to equal to `Workers`.
+If the value of `IngressPlacement` itself is ommited, it is defaulted to equal to `Workers`.

-When the value of `IngressTopology` is `Workers`, the defaulting behavior of `.spec.replicas` and `.spec.nodePlacement` will be the same as it is today:
+When the value of `IngressPlacement` is `Workers`, the defaulting behavior of `.spec.replicas` and `.spec.nodePlacement` will be the same as it is today:
 `.spec.replicas` will be chosen according to the value of `InfrastructureTopology` - `1` when `SingleReplica` or `2` when